 pianist and countertenor

-Born in Switzerland, pianist and countertenor Simon Savoy grew up in the choral tradition of the canton of Fribourg and brings that singing musicianship to the keyboard.
-He began to sing in the family circle and in children's choirs and discovered the piano at the age of eight.
-He studied with Christine Slongo, Karl-Andreas Kolly, Johann Sonnleitner, Nicole Fallien and Frédéric Faye, later finding a mentor in Michel Corboz, with whom he has worked since 2006 as both a chorister in the Ensemble Vocal de Lausanne and as pianist in such works as Rossini's Petite Messe Solennelle, Brahms' Requiem and Dvorak's Stabat Mater.
+The Swiss pianist and counter-tenor Simon Savoy is a wide-ranging musician, who chooses to maintain diversity in his career, performing as a soloist, accompanist, chamber musician, chorister and teacher.
+His artistic roots go back to the choral tradition of the canton of Fribourg.
+He began by singing in the family circle and in children's choirs and discovered the piano at the age of eight.
+He studied piano in Fribourg and Zurich with Christine Slongo, Karl-Andreas Kolly and Johann Sonnleitner and singing with Nicole Fallien and Frédéric Faye in Paris, later finding a mentor in Michel Corboz.
+He worked with him from 2006 as a chorister in the Ensemble Vocal de Lausanne and as pianist in works such as Rossini's Petite Messe Solennelle, Brahms' Requiem and Dvořák's Stabat Mater.

 Simon Savoy's recital programs are centered around the composers Schubert, Prokofjev, Rachmaninoff and Chopin.
 His broad repertoire as soloist covers not only piano concertos by Beethoven, Schumann, Grieg, Brahms, Rachmaninoff, Haydn, Gorecky and Britten (Young Apollo), but also vocal works such as Bach's Saint Matthew Passion, the cantata BWV 169 for alto solo or Buxtehudes' Membra Jesu Nostri.
 As an alto in ensembles and choirs, he has been able to develop the whole spectrum of his voice (countertenor), through composers such as Tallis, Byrd, Purcell, Lassus, Monteverdi, Scarlatti, Schütz, Gebel, Caplet, Pärt, Levinas or Schnittke.